 Numerous exercise benefits exist, including helping to prevent or ease back pain, boosting your energy levels and reducing stress, helping you sleep better, preventing excessive weight gain and helping you get your shape back more quickly after childbirth.
 Additionally, by staying active, you may be able to reduce your risk for gestational diabetes and lessen symptoms of postpartum depression.
 Babies who have active moms are also more likely to be born at a healthy weight.

 The first thing you want to do before beginning an exercise program is make sure you have the “OK” from your provider.
 Your provider can determine if you and your baby are healthy enough for exercise.

-Just as there are exercises that are beneficial for you, there are also some it's best to avoid.
-You should be wary of any sort of physical activity that includes bouncing, jarring, and a risk of abdominal injury.
-This might include horseback riding, contact sports, skiing, and similar activities.
+Just as there are exercises that are beneficial for you, there are also some that are best to avoid.
+You should be wary of any sort of physical activity that includes bouncing, jarring and a risk of abdominal injury.
+This might include horseback riding, contact sports, skiing and similar activities.

 If you begin bleeding while exercising, stop immediately and call your healthcare provider.
 Additionally, if you experience chest pain, rapid heartbeat, shortness of breath, headache or dizziness, stop exercising.
 Common sense should always prevail.

 Another question that arises quite often includes running while pregnant.
 If you’ve been running for quite some time and have a solid base built up, many providers agree that you can continue running while you’re pregnant.
 You’ll want to keep in mind that you shouldn’t expect to run as far or as fast as you did before you were pregnant.
 You’ll also want to be very vigilant about staying hydrated, avoid overheating, and wear shoes that support you and your changing shape.

 With a little planning and a quick visit to your provider, you’ll likely find that exercising while pregnant is great for the health of your baby and you.